 A new medicine to heal the First Nations People and our global community has been in part, the effort to return to the roots of natural healing through The Rainbow Program.
 Offered in workshops and seminars, this course has expanded nutrition in natural medicine with its far-reaching healing potential.

-Created by Emily Isaacson, The Rainbow Program has been used in schools, food banks, and clinics, in nutrition education of First Nations, homeless people, teenagers, and children.
+Created by Emily Isaacson, The Rainbow Program has been used in schools, food banks, community centres, and clinics, in nutrition education of First Nations, homeless people, teenagers, and children.
 Ideal for the prevention of eating disorders, it is non-numerical nutrition based on the discovery of the essential polysaccharide.

 The Rainbow Program categorizes naturally colored food by color groups and corresponds each color to an organ of the body.